 “We’re closer to getting some normalcy back in our lives”: COVAX gets underway in Ghana

-In February, Ghana became the first African country to receive vaccines through COVAX.
+Ghana became the first African country to receive vaccines through the COVAX initiative in February.
 Meet one of the nurses spearheading the vaccination effort.

 Having worked at an isolation centre in Accra for many months in 2020, 34-year-old Jennifer Oppong* has seen, first-hand, the havoc that the virus has wreaked on people and their families.
 Although she herself has been spared, some of her colleagues were not as lucky.